This article was last updated April 8, 2021.

 There are two main things that can take place depending on the type of cell involved:

-- They take a little rendezvous together to the cell’s nucleus, where its genes are.
-There, they affect which genes get expressed, which affects which proteins are produced, which ultimately affects a whole bunch of biological processes.
+- The hormone and receptor take a little rendezvous together to the cell’s nucleus, where its genes are.
+There, they affect which genes get expressed, which affects the types of proteins produced, which ultimately affects a whole bunch of biological processes.

 Locks are nothing without keys, and vice versa.
 For hormone-dependent processes to work, you need both the hormones and functioning receptors.
 (Here's one example of what happens when you’ve got the hormones, but not the receptors for them to plug into — genetically male [i.e., XY] people may look externally like genetic females [i.e., XX]).